ToolsBros is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 The Rockwell RK3440K is portable and affordable.
 Although its 4 amp motor isn’t the strongest, it can still deliver speeds up to 3500 RPM.

-As for the safety features, the Rockwell RK3440K comes with a lock-off safety switch, dust extraction to maintain visibility during operation, and a laser guide technology to deliver the most accurate and precise cuts.
+As for the safety features, the Rockwell RK3440K comes with a lock-off safety switch, dust extraction to maintain visibility during operation, and a laser cut line technology to deliver the most accurate and precise cuts.

 The DeWalt DWE575SB is among the lighter choices on the list and one of the highest quality tools.
-Its compact body packs a powerful 15 amp motor that can run it at a speed of 5300 RPM to cut through tough materials.
+Its compact body packs a powerful 15 amp motor that can run it at a speed of 5300 RPM, that is a great cutting power to cut through tough materials.

 The DWE575SB comes with a 56-degree bevel with a stop at 0 degrees and 45 degrees to deliver maximum flexibility.